project-talan/tln-cli/README.md

 ### Skeleton for the new project
 You project is still at early stage, there are a lot of uncertainty, but you have to push it forward.

-It's also not clear will be project based on SOA or Microservices, so you are ok to start with mono repo, but at the same time you want to build structure which can be splitted later if needed.
+It's also not clear will be project based on SOA or Microservices or even N-tier, so you are ok to start with mono repo, but at the same time you want to build structure which can be splitted later if needed.

-Calbro software development culture also includes recommendation to reuse wide range of project templates and you will follow this practice.
+Calbro software development culture also includes recommendation to reuse wide range of project templates and you will follow this practice too.

 * This is how your initial concept looks like:
   * Admin Frontend - Angular, a couple of developers have joined your team recently with necessary skills, Admin Backend - Nodejs
   * API service - Go, since this is general company strategy and your project should be aligned with it
-  * Auth service will utilize Nodejs again, since it will be handled by the developer which will be working on Admin part
+  * Auth service will utilize Nodejs again, since it will be handled by the developer who will be working on Admin part
   * You need to have two types of persistent storages - SQL & NoSQL, because initial analysis shows that we can't have "shoes for all feets" approach
   * Managment wants to go with mobile-first approach, so you will try satisfy this requirement by using Cordova and reuse our Javascript based frontend
   * Main portal web part will use React, because it's cool
   * We also need Java to build our automated test framework

-* So, here we go
+* So, here we go (you can copy commands below into create.sh script and execute them in a single run)
   ```
   mkdir calbro-reporting && \
   cd calbro-reporting && \